-Qualitatively, we have enjoyed successful outcomes in relation to our wider strategies to support pupils' wellbeing and mental health after the pandemic.
+Qualitatively, we have enjoyed successful outcomes in relation to our wider strategies to support pupils' and families' wellbeing and mental health.
 Pupils and families also benefitted from subsidised school visits, including residential trips to Boggle Hole and France.

 We also provided a range of academic support, wellbeing support and enjoyable activities for our looked after pupils.